samdanTetteh/Dog-Friendly/README.md

 # Future Improvements
 - Network notification when data is restored.
-- Make UI Improvements and possibly introduce introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)
+- Make UI Improvements and possibly introducing [compose](https://developer.android.com/jetpack/androidx/releases/compose)
 - Introduce some nice error pages and not rely on toasts.

 # Issues faced